Overcoming Schizophrenia: Ashley Smith

 Today, Ashley Smith courageously fights the stigma of mental illness with her name attached to her lived experience.
 Her story was featured on CNN’s Human Factor with Sanjay Gupta (2011), and The Tavis Smiley [Radio] Show; and Black America Web.

 Ashley Smith is a proud member, and former board member of NAMI Georgia.
 She is a facilitator and speaker of the Respect Institute of Georgia.
-Her forthcoming books include: What’s On My Mind?
-Coping Takes Work, and Out of the Darkness: Faces of Mental Illness & Recovery Revealed.
-Out of the Darkness, is a collaborative work with Angela B. Franklin, a certified peer specialist, and Charlene Flagg, an LSW therapist.
-These women are counselors and peers living with mental health conditions.
+Her most recent book What’s On My Mind?
+Coping Takes Work, was published in October, 2019.

 Ashley Smith’s writing will keep readers wanting more.
 Her authenticity has drawn readers since her earlier days as an anonymous blogger.
 Now Ashley celebrates a decade in recovery.
 Ashley Smith is a mother of one and lives and works in Atlanta, Georgia.